TMJ and Bruxism

 Many people suffer from headaches, earaches, tenderness of the jaw muscles, or dull aching pain.
 These symptoms are often the result of bruxism or temporomandibular joint (TMJ) disorders.
 These disorders may have a variety of causes and often occur when the chewing muscles and jaw joints do not work together correctly.
 In many cases, we can successfully treat these disorders.

-After a consultation, Our doctor will prescribe an individualized treatment plan to help ease your discomfort.
+After a consultation, Our doctors will prescribe an individualized treatment plan to help ease your discomfort.
 This plan may include an occlusal guard, which is a removable acrylic appliance, custom fit to your particular dentition.
 Our independent on-site laboratory will tailor this appliance to your specific needs.

 What is a TMJ disorder?